 The Chanticleer course is located a mile or two away from the main country club and is a traditional, golf-only facility.
 Seven potential routing options were presented to RTJ in the late 1960s and the site he selected provided eighteen impressive golf holes when the course opened for play in 1970.
 Today’s course remains a monument to RTJ’s original design.

 More than half the holes on the Chanticleer course provide for inviting drives from elevated tees.
 The fairways pitch and roll in a pleasing manner through majestic pines and hardwoods.
 Babbling creeks intersect a number of holes and the greens are amongst RTJ’s most innovative.
 Some of the greensites are angled, others cant from front to back and vice versa, some are very wide and others are very deep.
 All the greens are intriguing and all require a deft putting stroke to avoid the dreaded three stabs or worse.

-Every RTJ enthusiast should visit the Chanticleer course at Greenville Country Club which is perhaps the great man’s finest ensemble.
+Every RTJ enthusiast should visit the Chanticleer course, which was renovated in 2001 by his son Rees, it's perhaps the great man’s finest ensemble.

 The Chanticleer is a remarkably impressive course.
 I can’t remember a tougher start.
 Any player who makes par on the first 3 holes will be winning for sure!

 This is a real ‘under the radar’ masterpiece with 18 fabulously different holes.
 Any one of them could be your favourite hole.
 The topogrpahy is so well suited for golf and thankfully RTJ Senior made the most of it.
 It’s his best course without a doubt, and what a surprise!

 Incredibly demanding tee-shots given the dog-legs, great angles off the tee, beautiful surrounds and water features.
 It was of no surprise that this championship layout produces highly skilled players – including Bill Haas who lives on property.